martbetz/martbetz.github.io/_posts/2024-11-26-ultrasonic-cleaner.md

 categories: diy repair service
 ---

-It’s not very often that I buy stuff on a whim, but even frugally-yours falls victim to a deal just once in a while.
+It’s not very often that I buy stuff on a whim, but even frugally-yours falls victim to a deal every once in a while.
 I’ve just got back from a local store with my latest toy in tow: a 50W, 500ml ultrasonic cleaner — <i>and, so far, I’m pretty impressed!</i>

 I’ve wanted an ultrasonic cleaner for quite some time, but I’ve always been somewhat skeptical; are they <i>really</i> any good?
 It wasn’t until I discovered Marshall Sutcliffe’s <a href="https://m.youtube.com/c/WristwatchRevival ">Wristwatch Revival</a> channel on YouTube that I thought I’d give one a try, and a store not far away from me had some for twenty quid (I also needed some excersise, so my stars had truely aligned&nbsp;😉).